Pinpoint tests of suspension

 No

-A9: REPLACING THE RIGHT FRONT WHEEL AND TIRE ASSEMBLY
+A9: REVERSING THE RIGHT FRONT WHEEL AND TIRE ASSEMBLY

 - Swap the right front wheel and tire assembly with the left rear wheel and tire assembly.